Correcting for bias due to mismeasured exposure in mediation analysis with a survival outcome: Estimation of the mediator and outcome model parameters

 where $\bm\xi(t)=[\xi_0(t),\xi_1(t),\xi_2(t),\bm\xi_0^T(t)]^T$ are time-dependent coefficients.
-The basic idea underlying the RRC is re-estimating model \eqref{e_aamwt} from the validation study at each main study failure time and then running the Cox model \eqref{m:outcome} among the main study samples with $A_i$ estimated as its predicted value from \eqref{e_aamwt}.
-However, this may be computationally burdensome when the number of unique failure time is large.
-More importantly, the validation study in many health science research is usually very small to stably estimate \eqref{e_aamwt} at each main study failure time because $n_1\gg n_2$.
-Here, in light of \cite{zhao2014covariate} and \cite{liao2018survival}, we propose to group the risk sets to stabilize the results and facilitate computation.
+The basic idea underlying the RRC is to estimate model \eqref{e_aamwt} from the validation study at each main study failure time point and then running the Cox model \eqref{m:outcome} among the main study samples with $A_i$ replaced by its predicted value from \eqref{e_aamwt}.
+However, this may be computationally burdensome when the number of unique failure times in the main study is large. {More importantly, because a precise measurement of the exposure is often expensive in health sciences research, the validation study is usually too small to accurately estimate model \eqref{e_aamwt} at each main study failure time.
+For example, the validation study in HPFS includes a total of 238 participants, which is much smaller compared to the main study sample size ($n_1=43,573$).
+Given the small validation study size, we propose to group the risk sets to stabilize the estimation results and facilitate computation, in a similar spirit to \cite{zhao2014covariate} and \cite{liao2018survival}.}